-A visual identity is an important tool to help your brand communicate, but just because you have one doesn’t mean it’s effective.
-There are many things, large and small, that can sabotage your visual identity, from sloppy design to indecipherable text.
+A brand identity is an important tool to help your brand communicate, but just because you have one doesn’t mean it’s effective.
+There are many things, large and small, that can sabotage your brand identity design, from sloppy design to indecipherable text.
 These simple oversights, whether intentional or not, make it difficult to build a consistent brand identity that connects with people.
 Worse, many brands (we’re talking global brands) don’t even know they’re making these mistakes.
 Not sure if you’re one of them?
 You’re about to find out.

 Logos are super fun to design, but they can also be a huge headache.
 Sure, you can design something pretty and call it a day.
-But a really strong logo supports and reinforces the brand’s core: its identity, mission, and business.
+But a really strong logo supports and reinforces your brand’s core identity, mission, and business.
 If you can’t connect your logo to your brand, it’s time to refresh.

 Your visual identity is meant to help you communicate effectively in many use cases.
 As such, you need to give your designers the tools they need to create on-brand content, no matter the medium.
-If you don’t provide guidelines and leave them to their own devices, you’re sure to end up with inconsistent content.
+If you don’t provide these guidelines (and leave them to their own devices), you’re sure to end up with inconsistent content.

-You might not need an encyclopedia-thick brand bible for your lean startup, but it’s important to give your team the basics.
-This includes:
+The Fix: You might not need an encyclopedia-thick brand bible for your lean startup, but it’s important to give your team guidelines for the basics, including:

 - Fonts and typography